 WHO recommends that every at-risk country have at least one national laboratory where basic yellow fever blood tests can be performed.
-One laboratory confirmed case of yellow fever in an unvaccinated population could be considered an outbreak, and a confirmed case in any context must be fully investigated, particularly in any area where most of the population has been vaccinated.
+One laboratory-confirmed case of yellow fever in an unvaccinated population is considered an outbreak.
+A confirmed case in any context must be fully investigated, particularly in an area where most of the population has been vaccinated.
 Investigation teams must assess and respond to the outbreak with both emergency measures and longer-term immunization plans.

 WHO is the Secretariat for the International Coordinating Group for Yellow Fever Vaccine Provision (ICG).
 The ICG maintains an emergency stockpile of yellow fever vaccines to ensure rapid response to outbreaks in high risk countries.

 In 2006, the Yellow Fever Initiative was launched to secure global vaccine supply and boost population immunity through vaccination.
 The Initiative, led by WHO and supported by UNICEF and national governments, has a particular focus on high endemic countries in Africa where the disease is most prominent.
 Since the Initiative was launched, significant progress has been made in West Africa to bring the disease under control.
 More than 105 million people have been vaccinated and no yellow fever outbreaks were reported in West Africa during 2015.

 The Initiative recommends including yellow fever vaccines in routine infant immunizations (starting at age 9 months), implementing mass vaccination campaigns in high-risk areas for all people aged 9 months and older, and maintaining surveillance and outbreak response capacity.